adap/flower/doc/source/example-mxnet-walk-through.rst

 #. :code:`set_parameters (optional)`
     * set the model parameters on the local model that are received from the server
-    * transform MXNet :code:`NDArray`s to NumPy :code:`ndarray`s
+    * transform MXNet :code:`NDArray`'s to NumPy :code:`ndarray`'s
-    * loop over the list of model parameters received as NumPy :code:`ndarray`s (think list of neural network layers)
+    * loop over the list of model parameters received as NumPy :code:`ndarray`'s (think list of neural network layers)
 #. :code:`get_parameters`
-    * get the model parameters and return them as a list of NumPy :code:`ndarray`s (which is what :code:`flwr.client.NumPyClient` expects)
+    * get the model parameters and return them as a list of NumPy :code:`ndarray`'s (which is what :code:`flwr.client.NumPyClient` expects)
 #. :code:`fit`
     * update the parameters of the local model with the parameters received from the server
     * train the model on the local training set